drivera123/LDRS500/unit-3.-values-based-leadership-and-critical-thinking.md

 * list several practices that are known to develop personal integrity

 * define critical transformational learning

 * articulate the compatibility of faith and critical thinking

 ## Resources

+none

+## References

-Cited in the overview, these resources are for reference purposes–you are not expected to read these.
+Cited in the overview, these resources are for reference purposes–read further in your areas of interest as you wish!

 Bondi, L., Carr, D, Clark, C and C. Clegg \(2016\). _Towards Professional Wisdom: Practical Deliberation in the Professions_.
 New York: Routledge.